gzmatte/Mini-Shell/README.md

 ![Screenshot_13](https://github.com/gzmatte/Minimal-Shell/assets/117684932/287f8f95-cd99-4cea-8b46-25caaf070052)

-> In OpenShell Settings; you can add smoothing to the font if that matters for u.
+> In OpenShell Settings; you can add font smoothing if that matters for u.